Trick plays help unbeaten Dolphins beat Raiders 28-20

 “We made some big plays when it mattered,” Tannehill said.
 “With the explosiveness we have, we just have to keep doing our job and not press.”

-Thanks to all the flashy plays, the Dolphins are 3-0 for only the third time since 1998, with a game at AFC East rival New England next.
+Thanks to all the flashy plays, the surprising Dolphins are 3-0 for only the third time since 1998, with an early season showdown at AFC East rival New England next.

 “We’re on the right track,” Tannehill said.
 “Are we there yet?
 No. But the patterns we’re establishing are going to take us there.”